 Nothing causes engine failures more than an incorrect air fuel ratio.
 We show you why it happens and how to prevent it.

-The air fuel ratio on cars isn’t sexiest subject in car tuning, let’s be honest.
+The air fuel ratio on engines isn’t sexiest subject in car tuning, let’s be honest.
 But it can be the difference between life and death for your engine.
-What’s scientifically best, what’s best for fuel economy?
+What’s scientifically best?
+Which is best for fuel economy?
 Is there a best air fuel ratio for power?
-And finally, what’s best for your engine’s life are four very different things.
+And finally, what’s best for your engine’s life?
+They are four very different things.

-And to complicate things further, they vary from engine to engine, and even fuel to fuel.
-The reality of it though is you that don’t need to be an expert, that’s the job of your tuner.
+To complicate things further, they vary from engine to engine, and even fuel to fuel.
+The reality of it, though, is you don’t need to be an expert, that’s the job of your tuner.
 That being said, understanding the basics of air fuel ratios could well save your engine, and an expensive repair bill.

-When parts break on your tuned car, it’s rarely to do with them simply not being strong enough.
-More power and revs push things far closer to their limits, but if your head gasket has blown or your piston has melted, it’s highly likely this was due to a detonation caused by less than optimal air fuel ratios.
+When parts break on your modified car, it’s rarely to do with them simply not being strong enough.
+More power and revs push things to their limits.
+If your head gasket has blown or your piston has melted, it’s highly likely this was due to a detonation caused by less than optimal air fuel ratios.

-All too often people fall into the trap of thinking, “Oh I’ve blown a head gasket, I’ll get a stronger one to stop it happening again.”
-But often the reliability issues continue, because it’s detonation that’s causing it to fail rather than the components being weak.
-The vast majority of cars can take around double the standard power on standard internals if the air/fuel ratio is correct.
-But if it’s not, even the strongest engine will fail quickly at relatively low power.
+All too often people fall into the trap of thinking, “Oh I’ve blown a head gasket.
+I’ll get a stronger one to stop it happening again.”
+Often, reliability issues continue, because it’s detonation that’s causing the failure rather than weak components.
+The vast majority of cars can take around double the standard power on standard internals.
+But that’s only if the air fuel ratio is correct.
+If it’s not, even the strongest engine will fail quickly at relatively low power.

 One word, detonation.
-Detonation is where part or all of the air/fuel mix ignites on its own – without the aid of the spark plug.
+Detonation is where the air/fuel mix ignites on its own – without the aid of the spark plug.
 This happens most commonly when lean mixtures increase combustion chamber temperature to a level that the fuel spontaneously combusts.